nklange/vwmvp/README.md

 ## Interpreting K

 The K parameter is estimated in models with limited memory capacity.
-The value produced as the parameter estimate can be between 0 and $\infty$.
-In P/P2 models, K indicates the mean of the poisson distribution, formally Pois($\lambda$ = K).
+The value produced as the parameter estimate can be between 0 and &infin;.
+In P/P2 models, K indicates the mean of the poisson distribution, formally Pois(&lambda; = K).
 In F/FM/FM2 models, it indicates the fixed capacity limit.
 In these models the limit cannot exceed the maximum set size in an experiment, i.e., as K >= max(set size), all items are remembered.
-For parameter estimates of K > max(set size) therefore K = $\infty$.
+For parameter estimates of K > max(set size) therefore K = &infin;.
 In the U/U2 models we discuss K as representing the mean of the uniform distribution (analogously to the poisson-distributed capacity limit), where the limit can range from 0 to 2K, with mean = K. Throughout the functions collected here (with one exception), we have actually implemented a range of 0 to K, with mean = K/2.
-When aiming to report the $K$ parameter estimate, the given value should therefore be divided by 2 to represent the mean of the distribution.
+When aiming to report the K parameter estimate, the given value of the parameter estimate should therefore be divided by 2 to represent the mean of the distribution.

 # Making predictions